Creative Ways to Save Money will give you ideas to help put you on the path of frugality from people who’ve been in your shoes.

-What does soy wiring have to do with anything?
-Here’s the deal.
-Several manufacturers of cars used soy to cover the wiring of their vehicles between certain years.
+Several manufacturers of cars used soy to cover the wiring of their vehicles between specific years.
 The year range depends on the type of car you own.

 They realized their mistake and coated their wiring with different products in later years.
 It was not that long ago.
-My car is a Honda and I owned one of the lucky soy-coated wiring vehicles.
+My car is a Honda, and I owned one of the soy-coated wiring vehicles.

 Having soy on your wiring is like slathering peanut butter on them.
 Not only is your car a nice cozy, warm place to hide – but it has delicious-tasting wiring to grind their teeth on too!
 It’s like a vehicle bed-and-breakfast.

 None of the car manufacturers will take responsibility for damage caused by rodent damage.
 Prevention is up to you.

 It turns out Honda has hot pepper tape that they put out to combat this problem.
 The tape has to be put on by professionals because it’s super hot, and mishandling it can injure you.

 Did my dealership let me know about this magical tape?
 No. Research online did.
 I insisted they put on the tape before I picked up the car again.

 It cost about $200 to have it put on, but it was worth it in my book.
 I was lucky before that the damage to my vehicle was only $700 each time.
 Others weren’t so lucky.

 One guy bought a brand new car and had $6,000 worth of damage within a month of driving it off the lot.